 4. Avoid driving a car or motorbike.
 As this is the Thai New Year, celebrations are everywhere around town.
 If you ride TukTuk, be prepared to get soaked.
 Many people –both, locals and foreigners- get drunk, and Songkran, in particular, is the time when most accidents happening.

 5. Avoid swallowing water (especially from water pistols) at all times.
 A number of people got serious stomach problems in recent years.

-6. By law you have to carry your passport at all times.
+6. By law, you have to carry your passport at all times.
 It’s risky though to take it with you, so make copies and shrink and laminate them.

 With temperatures above 35 degrees Celsius, Songkran is a great way to cool down.
 Do make a bit of an effort and try to see the more traditional side of the Thai New Year: wake up early to see Thais going to the temples to make merit.
-They will also clean Buddha images with herb scented water and build sand pagodas around temple grounds.
-And don’t forget: though it’s a hell of fun, it is said that getting wet will bring good luck and prosperity for you the upcoming year!
+They will also clean Buddha images with herb-scented water and build sand pagodas around temple grounds.
+And don’t forget: though it’s a hell of fun, it is said that getting wet will bring good luck and prosperity for you in the upcoming year!

 So plan ahead for the Songkran 2019 by booking your accommodation early.
-Where you book for your accommodation depends on where you plan to celebrate this festival.
+Where you book your accommodation depends on where you plan to celebrate this festival.
 However, you can choose to stay in Chiang Mai as it is centrally situated where you can access key celebration centers.